GrinonBarrett/Taksidos/Core Rules/Creatures/Teryxethysar.md

 -----

-**Nimble Flight**: While flying, the shishpara adds its [Rflx] bonus to its defense against all attacks made at a range of 5 yards or greater.
-It does not gain this benefit while prone.

-**Peck**: As an additional option upon a critical success while brawling, the shishpara may try to strike the foe with its beak to inflict a piercing attack.

-**Tear**: As an additional option upon a crtical success while brawling with a creature at least two sizes smaller than itself, the shishpara may inflict a biting attack and a cutting attack.

-**Keen Eyes**: The shishpara gets a +2 to all [Prcp] checks and saves involving sight.

-**Keen Nose**: The shishpara gets a +2 to all [Prcp] checks and saves involving scent.
+**Full Body Jump**: The leap distance of the teryxethysar is multiplied by its [Body] bonus.

+**Terrifying Leap**: Once per encounter, it may quadruple its leap distance.

+**Venomous Bite**: When the teryxethysar successfully completes a biting attack against a foe, it also inflicts a toxic attack.
+If the toxic attack is successful, the creature will be subject to a necrotic attack after one minute and another toxic attack a minute after that.
+This occurs for each initial toxic attack which is successful.

+**See Magic**: The teryxethysar can see magical fields, auras, etc. They can also see creatures that possess spell sickness and know when a creature they can see is casting a spell.

-**Dive**: If the shishpara flies at least 20 yards in the previous round, it gets a bnus on its first attack made before the primary movement phase of the current round.
-This bonus is equal to one-tenth of the total yards moved since the beginning of the previous round.
+**Dive**: If the teryxethysar flies at least 50 yards in the previous round, it gets a bonus on its first attack made before the primary movement phase of the current round.
+This bonus is equal to one-fifth of the total yards moved since the beginning of the previous round.